 In DBT, it is important for the individual and the therapist to build a strong, trusting relationship.
 They work together to identify behaviours that are self- harmful and to recognize the feelings and situations, which start or “trigger” these behaviours.
 Then they practice new skills to cope with “trigger situations.”
 DBT typically has both individual and group sessions.

 In DBT, people learn to be aware (or mindful) of their feelings in certain situations, and how to control their reactions.
 For example, a person with binge-eating disorder will learn to recognize the types of feelings that lead them to binge, a harmful behaviour.
 They may recognize that they binge when feeling anxious while under stress at work.
 DBT can help them start to manage these feelings of anxiety in a healthy way by using skills, which can include mindfulness or self-soothing.

 Interpersonal Therapy (IPT)

-This treatment helps people to recognize and solve problems in their relationships.
+This treatment helps people to recognize and address challenges in their relationships.
 It is called “interpersonal” because it focuses on the way we communicate or interact with each other.

 When our interaction with another person is unpleasant, it can lead to a build-up of negative feelings.
 Feelings like these may be linked with symptoms of an eating disorder.
-For example, people with binge-eating disorder may binge eat after an argument with a loved one, or they may eat when they feel lonely.
+For example, people with bulimia nervosa may binge eat after an argument with a loved one, or they may eat when they feel lonely.
 The focus of interpersonal therapy is not on changing eating habits.
 Instead, IPT helps people build stronger and healthier relationships with others.
-As they begin to feel better about themselves and their relationships, the disordered eating will often decrease or even disappear.
+As they begin to feel better about themselves and their relationships, the eating disorder symptoms improve for many people.